 Jan Mankes artists project auction for Museum Belvédère

-I run on a regular basis and last year I kept seeing the entrance to a nature area next to my track.
+I run regularly, and last year I kept seeing the entrance to a nature area next to my track.

-Every time I ran past I noticed the entrance gate and a sign next to it.
-This was new because previously the area was closed to the public since it used to be a private area.
-Actually it still was but the owners had decided to open it up to the public.
+Every time I ran past, I noticed the entrance gate and a sign next to it.
+This was new because the area was closed to the public since it used to be a private area.
+Actually, it still was, but the owners had decided to open it up to the public.
 You could now walk there freely from sunrise to sunset.

 So one day I decided to go there and have a look.

 The area is located in the polder just around the corner from where I live.
-At the entrance there is a wooden fence and a yellow sign that says Swamp and Forest.
+There is a wooden fence at the entrance and a yellow sign that says Swamp and Forest.
 Behind it is a very silent and almost secret swampy landscape.
-A beautiful small area but this first time I was there I did not feel the need to make any pictures.
+It was a beautiful small area, but this first time I was there, I did not feel the need to take any pictures.

 In there was a small board and a picture of a painting by Jan Mankes (1889-1920).
-It turned out to be from Museum Belvédère where I participated in an exhibition the year before.
+It turned out to be from Museum Belvédère, where I participated in an exhibition the year before.
 They asked me and with me more than 130 fellow artists to make an ode to this painting (1914) of a ditch with overhanging heather.
-The museum had recently acquired this work of Jan Mankes and that was the reason for this project.
+The museum had recently acquired this work of Jan Mankes, which was the reason for this project.
 The ode had to be the same size as the board which was in the parcel and is also the size of the painting, 29,5 x 23 cm.

 The works would be exhibited together with the original painting in the museum.

-There is so much to see and experience in simple things like this ditch which is showing the beauty of everyday nature.
+There is so much to see and experience in simple things like this ditch, which shows the beauty of everyday nature.

 It is a ditch around the corner from where the painter lived at the time.